“Is July’s COE bidding still on?”

 11. My car needs polishing.
 Can I do so at a workshop?

-Some workshops which offer car grooming services will be open in Phase 1.
+Workshops offering car grooming services will be open in Phase 2.
 Do give your preferred workshop a call to check if they have resumed services.

 12. Stuck on the roads.
 Are there emergency services available?